wngud0811/Deep_Learning_research_in_Military/README.md

 ```

 - Make a port forwarding connection to the port of Tor service at the server
 <br> ** Important: Do not sign in any account or reveal your identity in the Tor network.
-Your location maybe specified by the account usage.
+Your IP address and location maybe specified by the account usage.

 ## Preventing Spyapps
 ### Known cases